 PROFESSOR DAVID SAINT BA BMus FRCO FRSCM FRBC FRSA

-As well as being our Artistic Director, David Saint is a former Trustee and past Chairman of the Royal College of Organists; he was awarded FRSCM in 2012 and Fellowship of Royal Birmingham Conservatoire (FRBC) in 2015.
+As well as being our Chairman and Artistic Director, David Saint is a former Trustee and past Chairman of the Royal College of Organists; he was awarded FRSCM in 2012 and Fellowship of Royal Birmingham Conservatoire (FRBC) in 2015.
 David is a Past-President of the Incorporated Society of Musicians (ISM) and Chair of the Incorporated Association of Organists (IAO).

 As Artistic Director of the BIMC, he has played an important part in defining the role of adjudicator and the objective way in which applicants are now judged to be of a standard to take part in the international competition.
 The selection adjudication is now anchored to listening to recordings submitted by applicants online without the adjudicators having any knowledge of the particular applicant's name, qualifications or past musical achievement.